Learning through Emergencies: Student Resource Guide

 - Check the announcements in their Canvas courses.

 - Be sure you have Zoom installed.
-Many instructors may want to conduct a live class session or conduct office hours using Zoom.
+Many instructors will conduct a live class session or hold office hours using Zoom.
 Download Zoom from the USF Zoom website.

 How do I access my course and course content?